Big Muff

-The Big Muff Pi (π), often known simply as the Big Muff, is a fuzzbox produced in New York City by the Electro-Harmonix company, along with their Russian sister company Sovtek, primarily for use with the electric guitar.
-It is used by bassists as well due to the Big Muff's squeaky frequency response.
+The Big Muff Pi (π), often known simply as the Big Muff, is a "fuzzbox" effects pedal produced in New York City by the Electro-Harmonix company, along with their Russian sister company Sovtek, primarily for use with the electric guitar.
+It is used by bassists as well, due to the Big Muff's squeaky frequency response.

 History

 The following is a direct quote from Mike Matthews, Electro-Harmonix founder, and president:

 An earlier Electro-Harmonix pedal, the Axis Fuzz, was also manufactured for the Guild guitar company as the Foxey Lady and used a similar chassis as the early Big Muffs, but had a simpler two-transistor circuit.
-With the introduction of the Big Muff the Axis was discontinued and the Foxey Lady pedal became a rebranded Big Muff.
+With the introduction of the Big Muff, the Axis was discontinued and the Foxey Lady pedal became a rebranded Big Muff.
 It was available at least until the mid-1970s.

 The Big Muff Pi was the first overwhelming success for Electro-Harmonix's line of pedals.
 Due to its reliability, its low price and its distinctive sound, the Big Muff sold consistently through the 1970s and was found in innumerable guitarists' pedal collections.
 For example, David Gilmour and Carlos Santana were some of first famous users of the pedal.
 David Gilmour famously used the Big Muff on the Pink Floyd albums Animals and The Wall and most recently on his 2006 On An Island tour.
 Other artists who used the Big Muff during the 1970s include Thin Lizzy, Kiss, Frank Zappa (though Zappa had it modified to produce a very non-typical Big Muff distortion), and Ronnie Montrose.
 Even after the Electro-Harmonix company was forced out of business in 1982, the pedal remained in such demand that clones of the Big Muff were made by both competing corporations and independent pedal builders, and demand for "vintage Big Muffs" rose.
 Unsurprisingly, when Matthews restarted Electro-Harmonix in the 1990s, the Big Muff was one of the first pedals he reintroduced to the market.

-The "sustained grind" of the Big Muff was later an integral part of the sound of many alternative rock bands through the 1980s and 1990s, being used extensively by The Smashing Pumpkins, Dinosaur Jr., NOFX, Bush and Mudhoney.
+The "sustained grind" of the Big Muff was later an integral part of the sound of many alternative rock bands through the 1980s and 1990s, being used extensively by the Smashing Pumpkins, Dinosaur Jr., NOFX, Bush and Mudhoney.
 The name of the pedal even inspired the title of Mudhoney's 1988 debut EP Superfuzz Bigmuff, as well as Depeche Mode's 1981 instrumental "Big Muff".
-Lee Ranaldo and Thurston Moore of Sonic Youth used the Sovtek version of the Big Muff, and, more recently, Dan Auerbach of The Black Keys, who often uses the Sovtek version in a number of The Black Keys songs.
+Lee Ranaldo and Thurston Moore of Sonic Youth used the Sovtek version of the Big Muff, and, more recently, Dave Keuning of The Killers and Dan Auerbach of The Black Keys, who often use the Sovtek version in a number of their songs.